d-suarez-b/Nonlinear-Dimensionality-Reduction-for-Spike-Sorting-Analysis/README.md

 # TopoSort
-Algorithm for the classification of neural action potential.
+Algorithm for the classification of neural action potentials.

 We utilize UMAP, a non-linear dimensionality reduction technique, to provide a low dimensional representation of neuronal action potentials.
 In this low dimensional representation, leveraging the fact that UMAP preserves local structures, to cluster with a hierarchal density based clustering algorithm (HDBSCAN).